Please see below for frequently asked questions about the NextGen Mission to Israel. To return to the main NextGen Mission page, click here.

 Each participant is responsible for making their own flight arrangements.

-We recommend that you make your flight arrangements through Luis Sole with Frosch Travel at luis.sole@frosch.com.
+We recommend that you make your flight arrangements through our flight concierge service, Luis Sole with Frosch Travel at luis.sole@frosch.com.

 Please see suggested group flight below: